Quality Management in the Imaging Sciences

 Key Features

+- Special icon identifies federal standards throughout the text alert you to government regulations important to quality management.

-- Coverage of quality management is included for ALL imaging sciences, with chapters devoted to QM for fluoroscopy, CT, MRI, sonography, and mammography.
+- Includes QM for all imaging sciences including fluoroscopy, CT, MRI, sonography and mammography.

+- Strong pedagogy aids in comprehension and includes learning objectives, chapter outline, key terms (with definitions in glossary), student experiments, and review questions at the end of each chapter.

 - Step-by-step QM procedures offer instructions on how to evaluate equipment, and full-sized sample evaluation forms offer practice in documenting results.